 Report by Bakshinder Singh, Research Intern at CSPS

 The CSPS Internship comprises a series of virtual lectures featuring prominent thinkers, scholars, and writers to speak on pressing themes.
-The fifth session was hosted Musab Iqbal who gave a talk to our interns about Rethinking and Decentring Media Studies on 11th of September 2021.
-The session included an introductory lecture following an interactive question and answer session between Musab Iqbal and the interns of CSPS.
+The fifth session was hosted Dr Musab Iqbal who gave a talk to our interns about Rethinking and Decentring Media Studies on 11th of September 2021.
+The session included an introductory lecture following an interactive question and answer session between Dr Musab Iqbal and the interns of CSPS.

 About the speaker

-Musab Iqbal is the Assistant Professor of Media and Communication Studies at the University of Westminster, London.
+Dr Musab Iqbal is the Lecturer of Media and Communication Studies at the University of Westminster, London.
 He did his masters and PhD from Westminster University and specialises in media coverage on the immigrant issues in Assam.
 He is originally from Gaya, Bihar and did his engineering in computer sciences from Hyderabad.
 After completing his engineering, Dr Iqbal turned his interest towards media studies and became the author of a news website in Bangalore.

 Lecture by Dr Musab Iqbal

-Dr. Musab Iqbal started his session by highlighting the importance of rethinking the boundary and the knowledge produced by the media.
+Dr Musab Iqbal started his session by highlighting the importance of rethinking the boundary and the knowledge produced by the media.
 According to Dr. Iqbal, the discipline of media studies developed from the pathologies of modernity including immigration to the United States in the 19th and 20th centuries, development of fascism and Nazism in Germany and Italy.
 These pathologies enable us to define what media is and in what context we perceive the role of media in society.
-Dr. Iqbal stated that the salaried classes included technocrats and professional class who earned well and had the time to consume fascist propaganda and enhance it according to their necessity.
+Dr Iqbal stated that the salaried classes included technocrats and professional class who earned well and had the time to consume fascist propaganda and enhance it according to their necessity.

 Coming next to McLuhan’s theory of Medium is the Message, Dr. Iqbal talked about how the theory revolutionised media studies where the message in itself doesn’t mean anything and the medium becomes the message.
 Focusing on countries like Italy and Germany where the films, tv, leaflets, and posters set the model for stereotyping and othering of an individual from the society which is duplicated in today’s Europe for the othering of Muslim immigrants through caricaturing and other forms of racism.

-Moving from the genesis of media studies, Dr. Iqbal talked about the work of Paddy Scannell, who looked into the role of Television in the 1970s where he applied the phenomenological method and the works of German philosopher Heidegger in developing the theory of critique hermeneutics of suspicion.
+Moving from the genesis of media studies, Dr Iqbal talked about the work of Paddy Scannell, who looked into the role of Television in the 1970s where he applied the phenomenological method and the works of German philosopher Heidegger in developing the theory of critique hermeneutics of suspicion.
 The author critiques it by referring to the hermeneutics of suspicion in direct relation to the hermeneutics of trust.
 According to him, in the usage of Television, the modern man shares the hermetic of trust in which he trusts and develops his view of the world from the source and the medium on which he has little direct control.

 Further talking on the works of Freidrich Kittler and John Durham Peters The Marvelous Clouds: Toward a Philosophy of Elemental Media, Dr. Iqbal cautioned interns on equating media with the medium.
 According to Kittler, there is a big ontological shift that defines the conditions of life itself.